curry-language/kics2/INSTALL.md

 into [Haskell programs](http://www.haskell.org/).
 This distribution runs on Unix-based platforms and has been developed and tested under Linux (Debian/Ubuntu).
-However, it should also run on similar platforms like Mac OS X or SunOS.
+However, it should also run on similar platforms like macOS.
 Furthermore, the installation of the KiCS2 kernel has been successfully tested on a Windows 7 together with [MinGW] (see below for detailed instructions).